-At the time of the friction welding process, it depends on the methods being used; the small pieces of the plastic or the metal will be forced out of the working mass.
+At the time of the friction welding process, it depends on the methods being used the small pieces of the plastic or the metal will be forced out of the working mass.
 It is trusted that the flash brings away debris and dirt.

 Let’s see another advantage of friction welding.
 Namely, dissimilar materials are allowed.
-This is very benefice in aerospace; generally, the big distinction of melting points of the two materials will make it impossible to weld by using traditional methods and will require some mechanical connection.
+This is very beneficial in aerospace; generally, the big distinction of melting points of the two materials will make it impossible to weld by using traditional methods and will require some mechanical connection.

-The Friction welding is also applied with thermoplastics, that can be seen in an analogous of fashion to metals under heat and pressure.
+Friction welding is also applied with thermoplastics, which can be seen in an analogous fashion to metals under heat and pressure.
 These materials use much lower heat and pressure than metals, but the method can be applied to join metals to plastics with the metal interface being machined.
 For example, the method can be applied to join eyeglass frames to the pins in their hinges.
 The varieties of the method are permitted to apply for lower energies and pressures.